 Dissolving a Partnership

 After college, Zeke and George started a real estate business.
 They decided to make it a partnership since they wanted a business form less formal than a corporation and wanted equal rights in regard to the management of the business.
 They did not bother to formalize a partnership agreement, but instead verbally agreed that the partnership would continue until one or both of them decided to leave the business.
-After being in business for ten years, George became involved in an organization that demanded donation of personal property.
-George determined that this meant that he had to sell real estate for below market prices to the members in his organization.
-He eventually was selling real estate to all of the organization members at extremely low prices.
+George decided that he had to sell real estate for below market prices to the members in his organization.

-Zeke finally determined that George was going to bankrupt the business, so he asked George to only sell real estate at a price that allowed them to stay in business.
+Zeke asked George to only sell real estate at a price that allowed them to stay in business.
 George refused.
 Zeke hired a lawyer who brought an action in court to compel the dissolution and winding up of the partnership.

 While winding down a sole proprietorship is typically straight-forward, and much easier than shutting down a corporation or partnership, it's still very important to follow the rules and make the process as smooth as possible.
 All business entities have different needs and different experience levels, so contact a local attorney for a free initial case assessment to learn how they can help you avoid critical missteps.